Noteshelf Review 2023

 As with other notetaking apps, the Highlighter tool is used to annotate specific sections of your text.
 This is particularly useful when you need to emphasize details within your notes or import PDF files into Noteshelf, and you want to accentuate specific sections of the text.

 Like the Pen tool, the Highlighter comes with various customization options around size and styling.
-With the Highlighter, you’ll have two styles — round and slanted — along with six pre-set sizing options on an adjustable slider.
+With the Highlighter, you’ll have two styles — round and slanted — along with three pre-set sizing options.
+You can also click on any of the sizes to adjust the slider to a different size.

 You can also select any color you prefer for your Highlighter.
 Noteshelf will apply that color to your document in a reduced opacity so that the darker colors won’t hide the text.
 You can also darken the highlighted area by highlighting it more than once.